 The range of ages also creates experiences that foster leadership, collaboration, and peer learning.
 Each child in the group takes on various roles in classroom routines, learning new skills and seeing that each person’s contribution is important to the class.
 As a child ages and grows, she will take on more complex leadership tasks, and serve as a mentor, role model, and sometimes even a teacher for younger children.
 As children work together in small groups, or even choose to organize larger, whole-class projects, your child will learn to include others in decision-making, negotiate agreements, and accept accountability for commitments made to work partners.
 Each child will have the opportunity to share his or her natural talents, abilities, and interests within the group, learning to hone his own strengths and honor the strengths of others.

 for Toddler and Children's House students

 Fluency in Spanish opens doors to an entire world for your child, offering opportunities that would have been otherwise unavailable.
 The bilingual child has a deeper understanding of the potential of her own mind, a social and emotional head start, and a stronger foundation in executive functioning skills.

-Young children under the age of six absorb more than one language effortlessly and with joy, so we offer full Spanish immersion in these early years.
-Our toddler and Children's House classrooms take maximum advantage of young children's sensitive period for language acquisition.
+Young children under the age of six absorb more than one language effortlessly and with joy, so we offer full Spanish immersion for toddlers through kindergarten-aged children.